 As interest rates fall, refinancing may become more attractive.
-Better service, lengthening of maturity, more favorable noninterest lending terms, and customer dissatisfaction may also motivate a borrower to refinance.
-In addition to the interest rate reduction, a borrower should estimate fees and prepayment penalties that would result from refinancing the loan.
-These fees and penalties may overcome any interest rate savings.
-Furthermore, if the borrower is switching from a fixed-rate loan to a variable- or adjustable-rate loan, he or she should evaluate the differences in risk associated with these loans.
+Better service, lengthening of maturity, more favorable non-interest lending terms, and customer dissatisfaction may also motivate you to refinance.
+In addition to the interest rate reduction, estimate fees and prepayment penalties that would result from refinancing the loan.
+These fees and penalties may be more than any interest rate savings.
+Furthermore, if you are switching from a fixed-rate loan to a variable- or adjustable-rate loan, evaluate the differences in risk associated with these loans.